dhalsimax/dsf2flac/README.md

 Support conversion from dsf or dff to wav files via DoP.
 DSD256 is also supported by converting in a wav file (flac does not support sample rates above 655350).

-Compiling
+#Compiling

 download zip or clone.
-Make directory build then:
+Make directory build under dsf2flac root dir then:

 cmake ..